-• Gap of nearly 800 units of rapid rehousing for people experiencing homelessness.
-Based on our analysis of the data and interviews with local stakeholders, we make recommendations for how Albuquerque can address these gaps.

-In 2019, the City commissioned a report on shelter capacity and demand in Albuquerque.2 That report found that developing roughly 630 new PSH units targeted to people experiencing chronic homelessness would eliminate the need for additional emergency shelter beds.
+- Gap of nearly 800 units of rapid rehousing for people experiencing homelessness.
+Based on • our analysis of the data and interviews with local stakeholders, we make recommendations for how Albuquerque can address these gaps.
+In 2019, the City commissioned a report on shelter capacity and demand in Albuquerque.
+That report found that developing roughly 630 new PSH units targeted to people experiencing chronic homelessness would eliminate the need for additional emergency shelter beds.
 In addition, the report indicated that increasing the supply of rapid rehousing would also decrease the demand for emergency shelter beds.
 It should be noted that all of this data was compiled pre-COVID, and that the economic impact of COVID-19 will only increase the number of people experiencing housing instability and homelessness.
 An estimated 37,275 renter households in Albuquerque may be unable to pay rent and are at risk of eviction.
 This estimate is based on an August, 2020 national study3 analyzing Census data and Census surveys that report an estimated 105,000 New Mexico households are at risk of eviction and do not feel confident that they will be able to pay next month's rent.
 The above Albuquerque estimate was calculated by applying the Census data showing that 35.5% of NM renter households live in Albuquerque.

-High Impact Strategies

-Strategies that can be implemented quickly, with immediate impact:

-- Create a strategic plan to increase housing affordability that represents shared vision among key stakeholders - Increase supply of permanent supportive housing vouchers - ⇒ Identify and/or create new funding sources, including those that are more flexible/less restrictive than HUD funding - ⇒ Build support from all of our community partners that have resources to offer. - Description Optimize and fully leverage existing resources to meet spectrum of permanent supportive housing needs in the community (i.e. scattered - housing needs in the community (i.e. scattered site, single site and group homes). - ⇒ Fully utilize Medicaid to pay for supportive services component - ⇒ Develop landlord incentives, such as mitigation fund, would increase number of landlords willing accept vouchers. - Increase supply of housing vouchers for low income tenants - ⇒ Identify and/or create new funding sources, including those that are more flexible/less restrictive than HUD funding - Build support from all of our community partners that have resources to offer.
+High Impact Strategies Strategies that can be implemented quickly, with immediate impact: Create a strategic plan to increase housing affordability that represents shared vision among key stakeholders Increase supply of permanent supportive housing • From Urban Institute Report: vouchers Dramatically increasing funding for tenant-based rental assistance is the $\Rightarrow$ Identify and/or create new funding sources, fastest, most efficient way for including those that are more flexible/less Albuquerque to address the increase in restrictive than HUD funding homelessness and the unmet need for Build support from all of our community affordable housing among renters with extremely low incomes. partners that have resources to offer. $\Rightarrow$ Optimize and fully leverage existing resources to meet spectrum of permanent supportive housing needs in the community (i.e. scattered site, single site and group homes). ⇒ Fully utilize Medicaid to pay for supportive services component ⇒ Develop landlord incentives, such as mitigation fund, would increase number of landlords willing accept vouchers.
+Increase supply of housing vouchers for low income tenants Identify and/or create new funding sources, including those that are more flexible/less restrictive than HUD funding - $\Rightarrow$ Build support from all of our community partners that have resources to offer.